© Thalassoleil Cote d'azur

 Cinq Mondes Spa at the Royal Antibes Hotel

-Renowned for their use of natural products, the Cinq Mondes Spa in the Royal Antibes Hotel is exactly the kind of high-end spa that we have come to expect from this glamorous brand.
-Situated within some of the most prestigious hotels in Europe and the world, The spa in the Royal Antibes Hotel is equipped with three treatment rooms, a relaxation area with sauna, hammam, jacuzzi and a fitness studio featuring state-of-the-art equipment.
+Situated within some of the most prestigious hotels in Europe and the world, the spa here is equipped with three treatment rooms, a relaxation area with sauna, hammam, Jacuzzi and a fitness studio featuring state-of-the-art equipment.
 Their facials and massages draw inspiration from all around the world, using exotic cosmetics like North-African Rhassoul poultice (an Arabic clay), Noni and Tahiti Monoï (macerated blossoms with raw sugar and coconut powder), as well as Ayurvedic massages or Japanese Ko Bi Do rituals.

 Le Mas de Pierre Hotel & Spa